pixelbyaj/kafka-docker/README.md

 ```cmd
 docker-compose -up -d
 ```
-SSL server would be up and running
+Kafka SSL server would be up and running